gatkin/gatkin-personal-site/_posts/2018-05-27-structuring-sqlite-code-in-c.md

 ---

 As one of the most widely deployed software libraries in the world, SQLite is used in many contexts from small embedded systems to smartphones to web browsers.
 As a self-contained C library, SQLite is particularly useful as a persistent data management solution for embedded C applications.
 However, working with SQLite in C requires quite a lot of boilerplate SQL access code.
 Managing data sets of any complexity with SQLite in C can very quickly lead to a mess of spaghetti code.
-In this post, I describe an approach to structuring C SQLite access code that I have found a very useful to producing code that is easy to understand, maintain, and test.
+In this post, I describe an approach to structuring C SQLite access code that I have found a very useful for producing code that is easy to understand, maintain, and test.

 ## Concerns in SQLite Access Code